 Avoid Heavy Metals Such As Arsenic, And Mercury

-Heavy metals like arsenic, cadmium, lead, and mercury can disrupt our endocrine system, which regulates hormones and other important bodily functions.
+Heavy metals like arsenic, cadmium, lead, and mercury can disrupt the hormonal balance.

 Exercise For Heavy Metal Toxicity